The Fed Blinks: Investors Get What They Want Again

 SPY 20 Day Price Returns (Daily) data by YCharts

 Here we see the large stock market rise since the election.
-These returns coupled with the previous lack of volatility suggest a complacency from a stock market that is used to getting whatever it wants: either Fiscal stimulus from the fed or now, tax cuts.
+These returns coupled with the previous lack of volatility suggest a complacency from a stock market that is used to getting whatever it wants: either fiscal stimulus from the Fed or now, tax cuts.

 SPY Annualized 3 Month Returns (Daily) data by YCharts

-In fact, as the market was welcoming news of tax cuts, it was ironic that a Former Fed Official would question whether we could afford the infrastructure plan President Trump was proposing.
+In fact, as the market was welcoming news of tax cuts, it was ironic that a former Fed official would question whether we could afford the infrastructure plan President Trump was proposing.

-Alan Greenspan on the infrastructure plan.
+Alan Greenspan on the infrastructure plan:

 "At the moment, we can't afford it," he said, arguing the U.S. has "too much debt."

-Today's Action:
+Today's Action

 The recent change in market sentiment towards a probability of a correction is still underway.
 In fact, the most interesting point of today's 175 point rally was that volatility was unchanged when all the indexes were up significantly in the morning.
 This was due in part because of the nasty intra day reversals we've experienced lately.
 The "buy the dip" investors have started to pause before buying.
 Even today, we had a noticeable small selloff right into the close.